xdgrulez/kafi/README.md

 ## A Bridge from Kafka to Files

 If you are e.g. a data scientist, Kafi can play the role of a bridge between Kafka and files for you.
-Based on Pandas, it allows you to e.g. transform Kafka topics into all kinds of file formats:
+Based on Pandas, it allows you to e.g. transform Kafka topics into Pandas dataframes and vice versa, and similarly for all kinds of file formats:
 * CSV
 * Feather
 * JSON